 If you choose the Open Source Files option, you can have Aurora HDR work directly with RAW files, but you won’t see the effects of any edits you’ve made within Lightroom.
 When you send the image from Aurora HDR back to Lightroom it will send a high-quality TIFF file.

-Aurora HDR 2018 can be used as a standalone app (Mac and Windows) or as a plugin for Adobe Lightroom and Adobe Photoshop.
+Aurora HDR 2019 can be used as a standalone app (Mac and Windows) or as a plugin for Adobe Lightroom, Photoshop, Photoshop Elements, and Apple Aperture.